How to stop your puppy crying at night

 There are two main reasons for this.
 The first is that puppies and adult dogs get their energy from food in much the same way that we humans do, so a meal before bed is likely going to make them want to play rather than sleep.

-2. Take them to the toilet
+2. Take them to the bathroom

-Learning how to potty train a puppy can take some time and even if your little one masters this skill fairly quickly, expect to get up twice during the night to let them relieve themselves.
+Learning how to potty train a puppy can take some time and even if your little one masters this skill fairly quickly, expect to get up around twice during the night to let them relieve themselves.
 Use their age as a guide - a three-month-old puppy tends to need the toilet every three hours and a four-month-old puppy usually needs to go outside every four hours.

-If your puppy cries during the night because they need the toilet, try not to make a fuss of them when you go down to let them out - the last thing you want is for them to think it’s time to play.
+If your puppy cries during the night because they need to use the bathroom, try not to make a fuss of them when you go down to let them out - the last thing you want is for them to think it’s time to play.
 Instead, speak quietly, take him straight outside without petting him and once he’s done his business, praise him and pop him back in his crate, leaving without any fuss.

 3. Create a cozy sleep space